2025–26 Indian Women's League

-The 2025–26 Indian Women's League will be the ninth season of the Indian Women's League, the top division women's professional football league in India.
-East Bengal are the defending champions.
+The 2025–26 Indian Women's League was the ninth season of the Indian Women's League, the top division women's professional football league in India.
+Defending champions East Bengal won their second consecutive top tier title on 12 May 2026.

 Changes from last season

 Eight clubs will compete in the 9th season, with two clubs promoted from 2024–25 Indian Women's League 2.
 In November 2025, AIFF announced that the league will be held in two phases.
-The first phase will be held from 20 December 2025 to 6 January 2026, while the second phase will be held from 20 April to 10 May 2026.
+The first phase will be held from 20 December 2025 to 6 January 2026, while the second phase will be held from 27 April to 18 May 2026.
+While AIFF had promoted their developmental team Indian Arrows Women on 11 July 2025, but the decision was later rescinded on 23 November 2025 and Sesa was promoted.